 Gigi Sohn, president and co-founder of the Internet advocacy group Public Knowledge, which has supported network neutrality since before Google joined the parade, called the Wall Street Journal story a piece of "unfortunate reporting."
 "The practices described in the article, known as 'caching,' are commonplace and have been for many years.
 Caching in no way is a part of the net neutrality issue of preventing discrimination by telephone and cable companies," Sohn said in a Dec.
 15 statement.
 "The anonymous cable executive quoted in the story should know better than to conflate a story about irrelevant issues and old news into a story for a prominent publication.
-We in the public interest community are pleased to be working closely with our friends in industry, and those friends include Google."Josh Silver, executive director of Free Press, another longtime network neutrality supporter, also cast doubts about the story."We are skeptical that Google is truly engaged in a nefarious plot to undermine the open Internet-the company denies it, and we look forward to all of the facts coming to light," Silver said in a Dec.
+We in the public interest community are pleased to be working closely with our friends in industry, and those friends include Google.""We are skeptical that Google is truly engaged in a nefarious plot to undermine the open Internet-the company denies it, and we look forward to all of the facts coming to light," Silver said in a Dec.
 15 statement.
 He warned, however, "If Google or any other company is planning to secretly violate net neutrality, they will find themselves facing the same vigorous opposition from the Internet community [as] against those-like Comcast and AT&T-that have threatened the open Internet."
 The FCC found cable giant Comcast guilty Aug.
 1 of secretly degrading network traffic.
 In a 3-2 vote, the FCC ordered Comcast to stop blocking traffic, disclose to the FCC the full extent of its traffic practices and keep the public informed of its future network management plans.
 The FCC said Comcast violated the agency's Internet policy when it blocked peer-to-peer traffic by BitTorrent.
 The agency also found that Comcast misled consumers when it did not properly disclose its P2P policy.
 Comcast has appealed the decision, contending that its practices are reasonable under FCC network management rules and that even if the FCC found Comcast in violation, the agency has no authority to enforce its network neutrality principles.
 "We filed this appeal in order to protect our legal rights and to challenge the basis on which the Commission found that Comcast violated federal policy in the absence of pre-existing legally enforceable standards or rules," Comcast Executive Vice President David L. Cohen said in a Sept.
 4 statement.
 "Net neutrality is much bigger than Google.
 It is bigger than any one company.
 It is about every Internet user and the power to choose what to do online without permission or influence from Google, Comcast, the government or anyone else," Silver said.
 "The simple value of a user-controlled Internet is why net neutrality is not going away."